Guide to 3D Printing Materials: Types, Applications, and Properties

 Stereolithography was the world’s first 3D printing technology, invented in the 1980s, and is still one of the most popular technologies for professionals.

 SLA parts have the highest resolution and accuracy, the clearest details, and the smoothest surface finish of all plastic 3D printing technologies.
-Resin 3D printing is a great option for highly detailed prototypes requiring tight tolerances and smooth surfaces, such as molds, patterns, and functional parts.
-SLA parts can also be highly polished and/or painted after printing, resulting in client-ready parts with high-detailed finishes.
+Resin 3D printing is a great option for highly detailed prototypes requiring tight tolerances and smooth surfaces, as well as functional parts, such as molds, patterns, and end use parts.
+SLA 3D printed parts can also be post-processed after printing by polishing, painting, coating, and more, resulting in client-ready parts with high-quality finishes.

-Parts printed using SLA 3D printing are generally isotropic—their strength is more or less consistent regardless of orientation because chemical bonds happen between each layer.
+Parts printed using SLA 3D printing are isotropic — their strength is consistent regardless of orientation because chemical bonds happen between each layer.
 This results in parts with predictable mechanical performance critical for applications like jigs and fixtures, end-use parts, and functional prototyping.

 Popular SLA 3D Printing Materials